Strains, plant materials and growth

 Subcellular localization analysis

 To determine the subcellular localization of TaClpS1 in N. benthamiana leaves, A. tumefaciens carrying pCAMBIA1302: TaClpS1–GFP, pCAMBIA1302: TaClpS1Δ–GFP or pCAMBIA1302: GFP vector at a final OD600 of 0.5 was infiltrated into N. benthamiana leaves.
 Vectors pCAMBIA1302: TaClpS1Δ–GFP and pCAMBIA1302: GFP were used as negative controls.
 The infiltrated N. benthamiana were maintained in growth rooms at 21-25 °C with a 16-h/8-h light/dark cycle.
-At 48 h after agroinfiltration, confocal images were taken with an Olympus IX83 confocal microscope (Japan), using excitation and emission wavelengths of 488 and 520nm for GFP and 561 and 640 nm for autofluorescence of chloroplast, respectively.
+At 48 h after agroinfiltration, confocal images were taken with an Olympus IX83 confocal microscope (Japan).

 For testing the subcellular localization of TaClpS1 in wheat cells, Triticum aestivum Suwon11 seedlings were grown in the glasshouse at 25 °C for 2–3 weeks for protoplast transformation.
-The fusion constructs pCaMV35S: TaClpS1-GFP, pCaMV35S: TaClpS1Δ-GFP and pCaMV35S: GFP were independently transformed into wheat protoplasts by polyethyleneglycol (PEG)-calcium as described previously [31, 32].
-The mixtures containing pCaMV35S: TaClpS1-GFP or pCaMV35S: GFP and wheat protoplasts were incubated at 22 °C. Confocal images were taken with an Olympus IX83 confocal microscope (Japan) at 24 h after incubation, using excitation and emission wavelengths of 488 and 520nm for GFP and 561 and 640 nm for autofluorescence of chloroplast, respectively.
+The fusion constructs pCaMV35S: TaClpS1-GFP and pCaMV35S: GFP were independently transformed into wheat protoplasts by polyethyleneglycol (PEG)-calcium as described previously [31, 32].
+The mixtures containing pCaMV35S: TaClpS1-GFP or pCaMV35S: GFP and wheat protoplasts were incubated at 22 °C. Confocal images were taken with an Olympus IX83 confocal microscope (Japan) at 24 h after incubation.

 BSMV-mediated gene silencing

 Plasmids BSMV: TaClpS1-1as, BSMV: TaClpS1-2as and BSMV: γ were linearized followed by transcribing and capping in vitro using the RiboMAX Large-Scale RNA Production System-T7 and the Ribom7G Cap Analog (both by Promega) according to the manufacturer’s instructions.
-Wheat leaves were inoculated with the capped BSMV transcripts and Pst race CYR23 and CYR31 according to the procedure described previously .
+Wheat leaves were inoculated with the capped BSMV transcripts and Pst race CYR23 according to the procedure described previously .
 BSMV: γ was used as the negative control.
 The wheat leaves infected with CYR23 were sampled at 0, 24, and 120 hpi for estimating the transcript levels of TaClpS1 and TaPR1/2, H2O2 detection, measuring necrotic areas and histological observations in VIGS assay of TaClpS1.
-The symptoms on the wheat leaves were photographed at 12 d after inoculation with Pst CYR23 and CYR31.
-These experiments were repeated at least two times.
+The symptoms on the wheat leaves were photographed at 12 d after inoculation with Pst CYR23.
+These experiments were repeated three times.

 DAB staining for H2O2 detection, measuring necroses